June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 yeast and other secret ingredients into 15,500 gallon steel tubs.
 Then they mix that together with limestone water that is fresh from the mountains on the Wild

 Turkey property and let it sit for about 2 weeks until the sugar from the grains turn to alcohol.
-After this they put it through various other things that I can't
+After this they put it through various other things that I can't seem

-type of plain Whiskey, or Bourbon.
-There are very certain criteria and aging devices that go into creating your perfect Kentucky Straight Bourbon Whiskey in
+Whiskey, or Bourbon.
+There are very certain criteria and aging devices that go into creating your perfect Kentucky Straight Bourbon Whiskey in order for it to

-order for it to have it's distinctive flavor and color, or so the government says.
+have it's distinctive flavor and color, or so the government says.
 Such as the proof of the Bourbon and the limestone water part.
-People say that
+People say that there is nothing

-tasting drink you've ever had and so romantic to sip over a nice fire.
+you've ever had and so romantic to sip over a nice fire.
 We even bought a bottle to try it ourselves.
 YUCK!!
-They were right about one thing,
+They were right about one thing, nothing I have ever

-nothing I have ever tasted was quite like the first sip of it.
+tasted was quite like the first sip of it.
 That is, nothing as nasty and bitter as a bottle of 12 year old Kentucky Straight Bourbon Whiskey.
-By
+By the time ours is

-the time ours is empty it will probably be about a 15 years old bottle of Bourbon.
-However learning about how Wild Turkey is made, walking through the
+empty it will probably be about a 15 years old bottle of Bourbon.
+However learning about how Wild Turkey is made, walking through the distillery and

-educational, especially if one ever wants to take up creating their own bourbon and make their own still.
+especially if one ever wants to take up creating their own bourbon and make their own still.

 May 15th - Lexington, Kentucky - The Whitmore Ranch -